percyfal/ratatosk/README.md

 * Currently need to know target name.
 Add function that prints in which order labels are added to facilitate target name construction.

-* Add ratatosk.pipelines in which pipeline wrappers are put.
-In the main script then import different pre-defined pipelines so one could change them via the command line following luigi rules

 * Check for program versions and command inconsistencies: for instance, BaseRecalibrator was introduced in GATK 2.0